dsmithhayes/vpc/doc.md

 control bits that determine the load/store bit (L), which registers are to be pushed or pulled (H) and finally whether to perform any extra pushes or pulls (R).
 Their bit pattern looks like `LH0R`.

+All of these instruction constants and macros are prefixed with `PP_`.

 <table>
     <tr>